Common loon (Gavia immer)

 Male and female common loons in breeding plumage.

-See the Climate vulnerability section above for information about the threats posed by climate change to this species.
+See the Climate vulnerability section for information about the threats posed by climate change to this species.
 In addition, the use of rotenone to kill unwanted fish may affect the food supply of common loons for several years.

 Our Conservation Efforts